wp-plugins/easing-slider/readme.txt

 = 1.1.9 =
 * Fixed: Plugin inconsistancies and Javascript mistakes.
-* Changed: Plugin now only deletes slideshow when uninstalled (rather than de-activated).
+* Changed: Plugin now only deletes slider when uninstalled (rather than de-activated).

 = 1.1.8 =
 * Fixed: IE9 issues.
 Slider is now fully functional in IE9.